"Ideas garden" image courtesy Valeria Boltneva

 tl; dr Start the daily jot task list with exciting, recent ideas before you dig into the "hard tasks" you ought to be working on.

-The benefit of keeping a list "light" is less about removing barnacles, and more about keeping the list fertile for new ideas -- so you continue to look forward to engaging with it.
+The benefit of keeping a list "light" is less about removing barnacles, and more about keeping the list a fertile ground for new ideas -- so you continue to look forward to planting new ideas in it.
 To this end, we recommend avoiding rules about "how" or "where" new tasks get added.
-Absent rules, tasks can gradually evolve from half-baked scrawl to well-structured calendar event.
-It's a waste of time to apply labels or hierarchy to a new task when you're not even sure if it's is worth the time of day.
+Absent rules, tasks can gradually evolve from half-baked scrawl to precisely-structured calendar event.
+It's a waste of time to apply labels or hierarchy to a new task when you're not even sure if it's worth a damn.

 Popular productivity systems like PARA set precisely formulated rules about how the "right productivity system" should be structured: